 - Then there was B.C..
-It started as a gag strip about cavemen with a few Unfortunate Implications, then in Johnny Hart's later years, he stripped out most of the jokes in favour of anviltastic Christian themes.
+It started as a gag strip about cavemen, then in Johnny Hart's later years, he stripped out most of the jokes in favour of anviltastic Christian themes.
 When he passed away in 2007, his grandchildren took a meat cleaver to the hardcore religious stuff and made it a gag strip again.

 - Piers Anthony's works have always had some sexual content.
 Then he started writing books like Bio of a Space Tyrant, where pre-pubescent girls knowingly consent to sex with adults.
 No one was happy with this development, or if anybody was, they're not talking.